mindscan-de/FuriousIron-HFB/README.md

 ## Golomb coding for HFB-FilterData

-Golomb Coding produces low overhead even if hash size increase, then the distance between two consecutive non zero values just increases, leading to a different value of "m".
+Golomb Coding produces low overhead even if outout hash size increases, then just the distance between two consecutive non zero values just increases, leading to a different value of "m".
 So the storage on disk doesn't change significantly because of the more sparse array of non-zero values.
 Because a fixed number of document IDs is inserted into the filter bank, the number of bits in an array has an upper bound by the number of inserted values, making the number of zero runs just more likely, which can be accommodated by the Golomb coding parameters.
-Leading to a small increase compressed filter data size.
+Leading to a small increase in compressed filter data size.

-That means that more sparse arrays may need more temporary memory requirements when testing, but they don't need much more permanent storage on disk.
-More sparse arrays lead to higher per filter bank dropout.
-But are used only for a short time in memory.
+That means that more sparse arrays will need more temporary memory requirements when testing, but they don't need much more permanent storage on disk.
+More sparse arrays lead to higher per filter bank drop-out.
+But only stay for a short time in memory.
 Once the filter is applied to a list of document IDs or hashed keys, its filter banks job is done.

 ## Privacy preserving aspect